ricardofdc/TVVS-Performance-Testing/README.md

 ![Stress Test Curve](docs/img/stress_test.png)

-Same as Load test, just increase the number of users OR decrease the `wait_time` between user tasks.
+Same as the Load test, just increase the number of users OR decrease the `wait_time` between user tasks.

 ## 3. Spike Test Guide

 ![Spike Test Curve](docs/img/spike_test.png)

-When performing spike test you have system activity peaks that occur over very short time periods.
-The following examples shows a simple way to achieve this behavior, but we believe you can do better!
+When performing a Spike test you have system activity peaks that occur over very short time periods.
+The following example shows a simple way to achieve this behavior, but we believe you can do better! 👏

 ```python
 class SpikeStagesShape(LoadTestShape):